Baaaaam/benchmarks/CanonicalDescription/README.md

 Each test folder contain the specific input for the corresponding test.

-In each folder you will find a json file, with suppose to be a canonical description of the fuel cycle one try to describe.
+In each folder you will find a json file[1], with suppose to be a canonical description of the fuel cycle one try to describe.

 #Generic test definition